 - A sufficient water supply (with a sanitary temperature and quality) for processing, cleaning, and employees.

 - A plumbing system that supplies your food operation with water, and removes sewage and liquid waste.
-There should be no cross-connections between discharge waste/sewage water, and sanitary water.
-You should prevent backflow into sanitary water systems.
+There should be no cross-connections between discharge waste/sewage water and sanitary water.
+You should also prevent backflow into sanitary water systems.

 - Toilet facilities which are sanitary and equipped with hand washing reminders.
 Hand washing stations should be conveniently located.

-- A process for disposing of trash and production waste that doesn't risk it becoming a source of contamination or pests.
+- A process for disposing of garbage and production waste that doesn't risk these becoming a source of contamination or pests.

 - Food contact surfaces and utensils which are corrosion resistant, non-toxic, cleanable, and capable of withstanding the production environment.